Best Pocket Wifi in Japan: Pupuru Wifi Review

 5 Reasons Why You Need a Pocket Wifi in Japan

 1. Free wifi is not everywhere.
 Being a country known for ultra fast internet connections, everyone has high expectations of Japan thinking that free wifi can be accessed everywhere.
 But the reality is that free public wifi is not widely available unless you intentionally go to a major train station or drop by a 7-11.
-Even Starbucks cafes in Japan have complicated free wifi system requiring users to pre-register online in advance.
-What is surprising is that the pre-registration needs to happen using a non-Starbucks internet connection.
+While it is undeniable that public wifi hotspots have increased in the past 5 years, these free public wifi hotspots in Japan can hardly be relied on when you need it the most.

 2. Lack of street names and signs.
 The address system in Japan is different from other countries and most often, only main avenues have street names.
 Addresses in Japan are in a combination of district numbers, block numbers and building numbers which any foreigner will find to be very confusing.
 I can still vividly remember a time a when I made a wrong turn in a Kyoto back alley and ended up getting lost for an hour.
 I got lost in a quiet residential neighborhood in a freezing cold evening, with dark alleys, no foot traffic, no street signs, no wifi and no google maps access.
 My ordeal could have been different had I had an access to wifi.
 I learned the “need” for a pocket wifi during my first trip to Japan the hard way.